 There are some pretty significant differences between the construction of the Purple and Casper mattresses, and this section will introduce you to the fundamentals of how each of these mattresses is built.

-The Original Purple mattress is 9.5” tall with 3 layers covered by a knit fabric cover.
-The top layer is 2” of the company’s Smart Comfort Grid.
+The Purple Mattress is 9.5” tall with 3 layers covered by a knit fabric cover.
+The top layer is 2” of the company’s specialty Purple Grid.
 This material is known as a Hyper-Elastic Polymer that is a large array of small squares.
 When pressure is applied, the squares compress, and then they quickly bounce back when weight is removed.

 The second layer is 3.5” of polyfoam with a density of 1.8 PCF that is designed to help bolster the top layer.
 The base layer is 4” of support polyfoam with a density of 2 PCF.